stshammi/DEF-Jordan-BondiSachs-Public/README.md

 Also, cite the Github repository using the instructions given in the notebook.

-Equation numbers in the notebook refer to the accompanying paper arXiv:XX [to be updated], unless otherwise specified.
+Equation numbers in the notebook refer to the accompanying paper arXiv:2501.07488, unless otherwise specified.

 The notebook makes use of the xAct packages of Mathematica.